2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 FACULTY

-Stephanie Buck, PhD, IAAP, is a Jungian analyst who lives in New York State where she maintains a teletherapy private practice.
-She is a graduate of the C.G.
-Jung Institute of Chicago.
-She is Past-President of the C G Jung Institute of Chicago (2020-2022), past Analyst-Director of the Jungian Psychotherapy Program/Jungian Studies Program (2018-2020) and has taught in the Analyst Training Program of the Chicago Institute.
-She currently teaches in the Analyst Training Program of the C.G.
-Jung Institute of New England of which Institute she is also a member and holds society membership in the Chicago Society of Jungian Analysts.
-Her interests include Jung’s early writing with its focus on the irrational dimension of reality which led to his mature work on synchronicity and his creation of The Red Book, Jung’s most marvelous document on the individuation journey and how it is enabled.
+Stephanie Buck, PhD, IAAP, is a Jungian analyst living and practicing in New York State.
+She is Past-President of the C G Jung Institute of Chicago and Past-President of the Chicago Society of Jungian Analysts (2020-2022); and Past Analyst Co-Director of the Jungian Psychotherapy Program/Jungian Studies Program (2018-2020); and is a Training Analyst at the CG Jung Institute of New England and the CG Jung Institute of Chicago.
+Stephanie’s interests include Jung’s early writing with its focus on the irrational dimension of reality which led to his mature work on synchronicity and his creation of The Red Book, Jung’s most marvelous document on the individuation journey and how it is enabled.
 Dream work and working with the active imagination through creative means are important aspects of the therapy-analytic process.
-For more information, please visit Stephanie’s website at stephaniebuck.com.

 COURSE DESCRIPTION